wang-chris1/wang-chris1/README.md

 ## Hi there 👋
-My name is Chris Wang I'm a student at Northeastern
+My name is Chris Wang I'm a student at Northeastern taking fundies 1 rn!
 <!--
 **wang-chris1/wang-chris1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.